shippeo/background-geolocation-console/README.md

 This will install all dependencies.

-To build the project, first run this command:
+To build the project and run app in your browser, run this command:

     npm start

-This will perform an initial build and start a watcher process that will update bundle.js with any changes you wish to make.
-This watcher is based on [Browserify](http://browserify.org/) and [Watchify](https://github.com/substack/watchify), and it transforms React's JSX syntax into standard JavaScript with [Reactify](https://github.com/andreypopp/reactify).
+This will perform :

-To run the app in your browser, boot the web server
+* Build and start a watcher process that will update bundle.js with any changes you wish to make.
+(This watcher is based on [Browserify](http://browserify.org/) and [Watchify](https://github.com/substack/watchify), and it transforms React's JSX syntax into standard JavaScript with [Reactify](https://github.com/andreypopp/reactify)

-    node server.js
+* Boot the web server

 Now visit [http://localhost:8080](http://localhost:8080)